 ‘No two days are the same’ is a bit of a cliché in the world of PR but a cliché for a reason.
 I love the variety of the job where, in a given week I’ll work on anything from a whitepaper exploring diversity in the ad industry, to a blog about an initiative helping SMEs tackle cybercrime, to a case study about IT procurement in education.
-You find yourself becoming ‘experts’ on a range of different topics, finding out things you never knew about.
+Working in a tech PR agency, you find yourself becoming an ‘expert’ on a range of different topics, finding out things you never knew about.
 While every sector brings its own quirky element, one of my favourite types of client are technology start-ups.

 Perhaps it’s the sheer passion, the leg-work that it’s taken to get an idea off the ground, or the promise that something exciting is just around the corner, but I think that there’s a lot that we can learn from the culture of the tech start-up scene.
 Thankfully, Manchester and London are both brimming with talent with lots of places to look to when it comes to getting inspired.
 Here are my top three take-aways when learning from the start-up community:

 Another cliché!
 But something that’s really worth mentioning.
 Whether it’s a product, a service or something different altogether, tech start-ups will often go through dozens of prototypes to reach the end result.
 They don’t give up on the first attempt but keep going, (often even after they’ve launched) as they continually experiment, react to trends, keep pace with what the industry is doing and so on.
 It’s not a failed attempt, but rather a refining process to get exactly where they want to be.

 As more established businesses sometimes find, it’s very easy to plough on as you are because everything’s generally working okay.
 But finding the time to question why you do things, to test things and to learn, could be the best decision you ever make.